ajitagupta/100dollarstartup/README.md

 The basic idea is to provide value of some kind by offering benefits, mainly to help people.

-## Lesson 2: Six Steps to Getting Stared Right Now
+## Lesson 2: Six Steps to Getting Started Right Now
 You don't need huge amounts of capital or focussed training to get started.
 For microbusiness this is the usual process:
 * Decide on the product or service
 * Set up a basic website (e.g. through Wix, WordPress)